apache/tvm/README.md

     return main
 ```
-Despite this simple examples, tvm.tl can be used to write more complicated examples including convolutions, flash-attention-v2, normalizations, these examples can be found under folder tl_scripts.
+Despite this simple examples, tvm.tl can be used to write more complicated examples including convolutions, flash-attention-v2 (fwd & bwd), normalizations, these examples can be found under folder tl_scripts.

- The performance of our flash-attention is comparable to the manually implementation. (see tl_doc/flash_perf.md).
+ The performance of our flash-attention is comparable to the manually implementation. (see [Link](https://github.com/nox-410/tvm.tl/blob/tl/tl_doc/flash_perf.md)).

 ## Install